Anže Kopitar: International play

-Kopitar first played in an international tournament when he participated in the Division I (second level) tournament of the 2003 IIHF World U18 Championships for the Slovenian national junior team.
+Kopitar first played in an international tournament when he participated in the Division I (second level) tournament of the 2003 World U18 Championships for the Slovenian national junior team.
 He appeared in five games and recorded three points.
-The following year he appeared in the 2004 U18 tournament and the 2004 World Junior Championships.
+The following year he appeared in the 2004 World U18 Championships and the 2004 World Junior Championships.
 Slovenia competed in Division I at both tournaments, one level below the top division.
 Kopitar scored six goals and eight points in five games during the under-18 tournament and finished second overall for goals scored and third for points, leading Slovenia in both categories; at the World Juniors he had one goal and one assist in five games.

-In 2005, Kopitar appeared in three international tournaments for Slovenia; he took part in the U18 Championship, World Juniors, and the senior World Championship, his first tournament with the Slovenian national team.
+In 2005, Kopitar appeared in three international tournaments for Slovenia; he took part in the World U18 Championship, World Juniors, and the senior World Championship, his first tournament with the Slovenian national team.
 Slovenia competed at the Division I level for both junior tournaments, but at the top level for the senior championship.
 He would play his last junior tournament in 2006 at the Division I level, with six points in five games.
 At the 2006 World Championship he played for Slovenia at the top level and recorded three goals and nine points in six games, tying for fifth among scoring leaders.
 Slovenia was relegated to Division I for 2007, where Kopitar had 13 assists and 14 points, leading the tournament in both categories.
-Back in the top division for the 2008 IIHF World Championship, Kopitar appeared in five games and had four points to lead his team, though Slovenia was once again relegated.
+Back in the top division for the 2008 World Championship, Kopitar appeared in five games and had four points to lead his team, though Slovenia was once again relegated.

 Slovenia qualified for the 2014 Winter Olympics in Sochi; as the qualifying games were held during the NHL season Kopitar was unable to participate, though his father Matjaž coached the team and Gašper played in the matches.
 Though Gašper was part of the team that secured qualification for Slovenia, he was not named to the Olympic roster.
 Kopitar helped Slovenia reach the quarterfinals of the tournament by scoring two goals and one assist.

 Kopitar was also named to play in the 2016 World Cup of Hockey for Team Europe, which includes players from most of Europe (the Czech Republic, Finland, Russia, and Sweden have their own teams).
 Prior to the announcement Kopitar had expressed excitement towards the concept, which was to be introduced during the tournament, noting that as a Slovenian he had few opportunities to play in tournaments like this.